-This shrub is closely related to the more common, ornamental Camellia evergreen plants that are sometimes used for landscaping purposes.
+The tea bush is closely related to the more common, ornamental Camellia evergreen plants that are sometimes used for landscaping purposes.

 The tea-producing bush has dark green, thick leaves and delicate white blossoms.
 The finest teas are made from the top two leaves and bud of each of the plant’s shoot.
 Using other plucked leaves from the sprig produces a stronger, more bitter tasting brew.

 For example, black tea undergoes significant processing and oxidation that creates its hearty aroma, rich color and robust taste.
 For more information, click here: Black Tea Production

 While the tea bush thrives in hot humid climates, the best tea is grown in mountain regions where the leaves grow slowly to create more flavorful and noteworthy blends.
 Many of the world's most famous teas come from bushes cultivated above 4,000 feet.